adepennart/Malaria_Case_Study/Project_report.md

 # Py 434
 # Tg 384
 ```
-We have the fewest busco genes in Pk(323) and the most in Pv(437).
-The complete number of busco genes is 446.
+We have the fewest BUSCO genes in Pk(323) and the most in Pv(437).
+The complete number of BUSCO genes is 446.
 I do not know the threshold for whether something is close to complete but 437/446 is pretty good and is 326/446 is not bad.
 ```
 #now to see what percent are complete/ duplicate
 for file in *.faa; do count=$(echo $(cat ${file%.faa}/run_apicomplexa_odb10/full_table.tsv |grep -v "#" | grep -v "Missing"| grep -v "Fragmented" | cut -f 1 | sort -u | wc -l)/ $(cat ${file%.faa}/run_apicomplexa_odb10/full_table.tsv | grep -v '#' |  cut -f 1 | sort -u | wc -l)|bc -l); echo ${file%.faa} $count ;done